MozillaFoundation/foundation.mozilla.org/README.md

 Integration testing is done using [Playwright](https://playwright.dev/), with the integration tests found in `./tests/integration`.

-You can run these tests locally by running a one-time `npm run playwright:install` after which you should be able to run `npm run test:playwright` to run the visual tests.
+You can run these tests locally by running a one-time `npm run playwright:install` after which you should be able to run `npm run playwright` to run the visual tests.
 Note that this is still a work in progress.

 ### Visual regression tests